The thought of life without yoga is a very strange one. It has become very embedded into my life.

 It’s because of my instructor I am where I am today.
 She introduced me to the Yoga Scotland Foundation course.
 A full day per month where I could really explore in much more detail asanas and meditation.
 My learnings from the course and regular class really allowed me to explore in a lot more depth my own practice and quite acutely tune in to areas of my body.

-With the course coming to end I continued my journey with Teacher Training.
-It wasn’t something I really thought about when starting the Foundation course but here I am, having completed my 2 year Yoga Scotland 500hr Teacher Training!
-I started the course expecting I was on a life changing journey and I really wasn’t wrong!
+With the course coming to end I continued my journey with 2 year Yoga Scotland 500hr Teacher Training.
 I expanded my thinking with yoga philosophy which fascinates me and has altered my understanding of yoga.
 The ability to be able to share yoga with others is incredibly rewarding, guiding students through physical asanas but also improving their mental state is very humbling.

 I hope in my classes you will allow yourself to explore your yoga, yourself and find your own inner self.
 Yoga is entirely what you make it, I aim to teach a relaxed class where we can explore and have fun.
 Yoga truly is a great experience I hope to share with you!

 The Restoration Yard at Dalkeith Country Park is a beautiful space to enjoy your yoga practice.
-It is a bright and airy room with a cosy intimate feel but with plenty of space for you to stretch out, ease and relax in to your yoga pracice
+It is a bright and airy room with a cosy intimate feel but with plenty of space for you to stretch out, ease and relax in to your yoga practice.